3inar/3inar.github.io/_posts/2017-04-09-undersampling.md

 This tip that you could always try to balance your classes seems to be a piece of modeling folklore that everyone picks up.
-The way I pictured it you could just go ahead and balance your data by either oversampling the minority class or undersampling the majority class and and that would be enough.
+The way I pictured it you could just go ahead and balance your data by either oversampling the minority class or undersampling the majority class and that would be enough.
 After looking at it for this post I'm no longer sure that I trust the balancing of datasets.
 At the very least it looks as though you have to do some pos hoc correction for this balancing act, and it's probably not always well-defined how to do that.